MarkCiliaVincenti/AsyncKeyedLock/README.md

 }
 ```

-This libary also supports conditional locking.
+This libary also supports conditional locking, whether for `AsyncKeyedLocker`, `StripedAsyncKeyedLocker` or `AsyncNonKeyedLocker`.
 This could provide a workaround for `reentrancy` in some scenarios for example in recursion:
 ```csharp
 double factorial = Factorial(number);